Your cart is currently empty.

 Vegan Sources: The body produces its own vitamin D in response to sunlight.
 Getting outside for just 10 minutes of sunshine 3 to 4 times a week is a good place to start, though it’s challenging to satisfy your vitamin D needs from the sun alone.
 Foods that contain vitamin D include shitake mushrooms and fortified oatmeal, breakfast cereals, almond milk and tofu.
 In many cases supplementation is also helpful but be sure to select a supplement that’s vegan.
 Many are made with fish oil or lanolin, a waxy substance secreted by glands found in a sheep’s skin.

 Recommended dose: The Institute of Medicine recommends that adults over age18 receive 1,500 to 2,000 IUs Daily.
-Go here for complete dosing recommendations.
+Find complete dosing recommendations.